MMV-Lab/mmv_h4tracks/README.md

 To be aware of the accuracy of your automatic tracking and segmentation results, we have implemented an evaluation function based on [this manuscript](https://doi.org/10.1371/journal.pone.0144959).
 Evaluation is always carried out against the latest results of automatic segmentation and automatic tracking or previously created results loaded via the plugin's own load function.
 We may implement the option to evaluate external segmentations in the future, but for now you can use save and load as a workaround.

 To evaluate results, at least 2 consecutive frames must first be corrected manually.
-The plugin saves the previously mentioned automatic or loaded results in the background, so no activation via button or similar is necessary for manual correction.
+The plugin saves the previously mentioned automatic or loaded results in the background, so no activation via button or similar is necessary before manual correction.

 (...)